-Beginning at four or five years of age, I often experienced the following event before sleep.
+Beginning at four or five years of age, I often experienced this vision before sleep.
 It visited me very frequently throughout childhood, almost nightly, into my early twenties then did not return.

 In bed, neither fully awake nor fully asleep, huge blisters of color burst forth at high velocity into vast space.
 Each explosive pulse blows out in vivid color, scattering its profusion, revealing yet another form different in colors and roiling complexity, rushing out from its core.
 Burst after burst then slowly the center opens, wider with each radiant pulse until the hole becomes all and I’m deep inside, or rather I am, an infinite black space filled with light.
 The boundless space is utterly black, the deepest possible black, but is also the most radiant, brilliant light.
 Words are inadequate to describe this phenomenon except to say that it was so true that it formed my most fundamental knowledge of being.

-Everywhere present in the black are millions of tiny motes, each separated by vast reaches of distance.
-Brilliantly white, illuminated from every direction as if lit by a vast sun surrounding all space, each is a tiny homunculus - a miniature human form, perfect in every detail.
+Everywhere present in the black are millions of tiny motes, each separated by vast reaches.
+Brilliantly white, illuminated from every direction as if lit by a giant sun surrounding and holding all space, each is a tiny homunculus - a miniature human form, perfect in every detail.
 All are identical.

-They do not tumble in space.
+They do not tumble separately in space.
 Their axes are fixed.
-All are moving but each figure, held by the void, floats in unique orientation to all others: arms like this, feet are there, body over, head turned down, that way another, skin under arm here, ear there.
+All are moving but each figure, held by the void, floats in unique orientation to all others: arms like this, feet are there, body turned over, head turned down, that way another, under arm skin here, ear beneath.
 In an infinitude of combinations, there is terrible beauty in the geometry of relations as each figure’s gesture subtends that of every other.
 The loci of differences form a vast, infinitely complex crystalline structure coincident with all of space.
 Like silent music, this faceted completeness is present but not visible.

 Then I notice that each tiny body, each me, is getting larger.
 I can’t actually see or feel the expansion because the process is so slow as to be imperceptible, but the figures are changing.
 It’s as if the bodies are inflating from the inside, not growing, but ballooning.
 The beings retain all their features and figural detail yet seem to be losing mass as they expand.
 The bigger they become the less they are.
 Increasingly, they seem to be all surface with nothing inside: a thin, delicate surface, like very fine, just fired, porcelain.
-As the figures get larger and larger, my anxiety grows concomitantly at being unable to perceive or track the movement of expansion.
+As the figures get larger and larger and I’m unable to perceive or track the movement of expansion, my anxiety grows concomitantly.

 As the distance between each figure shrinks, I realize, to my horror, that they will expand until they occupy all of space.
 Fear rising, I hold my breath, attempting to restrain them.
 As each figure approaches its multiple twins, I see how each form, all surfaces, every differing shape, will interlock everywhere, all at once.
 Precisely conjunctive, their fit will be complete, unnaturally perfect, and inalterable.